Skip to main content

 The Disney Dining Plan - Everything You Need to Know

 Finally!
 The Disney Dining Plans are back!
-I've missed the dining plan!
-It offers the convenience and peace of mind of pre-paying for my meals and snacks.
-Now, we will be able to choose from two popular options: either the Disney Quick Service Dining Plan or the Disney Dining Plan .
-Both plans will be a great value for families who love to dine at Disney, especially with children.
+The Dining Plan offers the convenience and peace of mind of pre-paying for my meals and snacks.
+You are able to choose from two popular options: either the Disney Quick Service Dining Plan or the Disney Dining Plan .
+Both plans are a great value for families who love to dine at Disney, especially with children.
 Space 220 Restaurant Below is a list of the table service restaurants on Disney Property where you can use your Dining Plan credits.
 You can use it at restaurants located in the Disney theme parks, Disney Springs, and at the Resorts.
 The table service, or "sit down", restaurants either use 1 or 2 credits per person.
 A restaurant that requires 2 table service credits per person are called Signature Dining.
 These are fine dining or hard to get reservations.
-When you include the Dining Plan in your vacation package, everyone in the room must have the same type of theme park ticket option and dini
+When you include the Dining Plan in your vacation package, everyone in the room must have the same type of theme park ticket option and dining plan.
+For a child under the a